gauravcodepro/streamlit-up-application/README.md

-# universitat_potsdam_javascript_application
+# Universitat_potsdam_application
-a javascript application for intergation into the devops for the universitat potsdam.
+a web application for intergation into the devops for the Universitat Potsdam.
+Coded with stash of Javascript, Bootstrap and a bit of other languages.

 Gaurav Sablok \
 Academic Staff Member \